vim-usds/vimsha2/README.md

 ### 👋 Hi, I’m @vimsha2

 ### 👀 I’m interested in
-- Frontend development, React, Redux and GraphQL
+- Frontend development

 ### 🌱 I’m currently learning
-- Gatsby
+- Scala

 ### 💞️ I’m looking to collaborate on
-- GIS integration to Gatsby
+- Scala and Java

 ### 📫 How to reach me
 - vimal.k.shah@omb.eop.gov